logo for kids-sewing-projects.com

 Pillow Cover

-Kids Sewing Lessons 7-Experimenting
+Kids Sewing Lessons 7- Experimenting

 At this point, you can try whatever you want and learn from there.
 A lot of learning to sew is trial and error, learning your basics and putting it to the test.
 I've been sewing for a long time and still make mistakes.
 Some patterns still baffle me and some steps are still confusing.
 Learn the basics and the other things will come with practice.

 There are a lot of fabric notions you can buy to embellish your clothes you have already.
-Add lace or ribbon to an item of clothes, mix and match with fabrics or patterns.
+Add lace or ribbon to an item of clothing, mix and match with fabrics or patterns.
 You have the skills, now you can play with designing and creating.

 blue check markSome projects for this are: